Skip to content

 Section titled “4.
 Step-by-Step Walkthrough: Your First Attacks”

 The simplest PyRIT attack sends a list of adversarial prompts to a target and scores the responses.
 This is the starting point for any red teaming engagement.
+The examples below use OpenAIChatTarget(), which reads from your environment variables — if you followed the Ollama setup above, these will target your local model automatically.

 import asyncio